AI For Emergency Garage Door Calls

 The home feels exposed

-A garage door stuck open at night, after a storm, or while a car is trapped inside creates urgency before price or brand preference matters.
+A garage door stuck open at night, after a storm, before work, or while a car is trapped inside creates urgency before price or brand preference matters.

 Homeowners keep calling fast